AR-937/POSIX-shell/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, feel free to fork the repository and submit a pull request.
-All contributions will be reviewed and considered for inclusion.